samizdatco/skia-canvas/README.md

 ### Next.js / Webpack

-If you are using a framework like Next.js that bundles your serverside with Webpack, you'll need to mark `skia-canvas` as an ‘external’, otherwise its platform-native binary file will be excluded from the final build.
+If you are using a framework like Next.js that bundles your server-side code with Webpack, you'll need to mark `skia-canvas` as an ‘external’, otherwise its platform-native binary file will be excluded from the final build.
 Try adding these options to your `next.config.ts` file:

 ```js
 const nextConfig: NextConfig = {